How To Get Started

 - Student Questionnaire (7th-12th grade only)

-- Completed Parenting Class Form OR Sign Up for Parenting Class in the Office (must be completed by Dec.
-31 of year entering HOS).
+- Parenting Class Form and sign up for Parenting Class in the School Office (must be completed during first year of enrollment)

 3. Complete a Meet and Greet with the Admissions Counselor.

 Students meet with our counselor to get to know their on-campus advocate during the admissions process while completing an initial assessment to determine spiritual and social readiness for the Heritage Oak program.